Since improved animal health is key to making livestock more productive, MSDSP

-MSDSP,K also works to improve crop productivity and marketing through farmer field schools (FFSs).
-In Osh, MSDSP,K has trained nearly 4,000 farmers in new cultivation techniques and technologies for potatoes, fodder, orchards and new crop varieties such as cabbage.
+MSDSP also works to improve crop productivity and marketing through farmer field schools (FFS).
+In Osh, MSDSP has trained nearly 4,000 farmers in new cultivation techniques and technologies for potatoes, fodder, orchards and new crop varieties such as cabbage.

-In Naryn, MSDSP,K has helped farmers diversify their production, particularly in vegetables, with the construction of 10 cold-climate solar greenhouses.
+In Naryn, Osh, and Jalalabad MSDSP has helped farmers diversify their production, particularly in vegetables, with the construction of 19 cold-climate solar greenhouses.
 These have benefited 350 farmers (67 percent women).
-MSDSP,K also helps to organise farmers into formal producer groups, cooperatives, and agricultural associations in order to help them negotiate better terms with suppliers and traders.
-These groups also engage with the First MicroCredit Company (FMCC) and the Kyrgyz Investment and Credit Bank (KICB), owned in part by the Aga Khan Fund for Economic Development (AKFED), to obtain financing support for income-generating activities in programme areas.
+MSDSP also helps to organise farmers into formal producer groups, cooperatives, and agricultural associations in order to help them negotiate better terms with suppliers and traders.
+These groups also engage with the First MicroCredit Company (FMCC) and the Kyrgyz Investment and Credit Bank (KICB) to obtain financing support for income-generating activities in programme areas.